ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 #### Pros

 - Publishers are loosely coupled to subscribers, and need not even know of their existence.
-- Scalability: parallel operation, message caching,…
+- Scalability: parallel operation, message caching, …

 #### Cons